Mageshwaran18/Linux/What_is_What/README.md

         It's a standard practice in Linux systems for flexibility and security.

-In file permissions what does ' 1 user group 1234 Mar 28 10:00 myfile.sh' explains ?
+In file permissions what does '-rwxr--r-- 1 user group 1234 Mar 28 10:00 myfile.sh' explains ?

     Let’s break down -rwxr--r-- 1 user group 1234 Mar 28 10:00 myfile.sh in depth: